How much can be recovered from a single-disk ZFS pool?

 -

-Number of files names recovered.
+The number of file names recovered.

 ZFS stores directories separate from file location metadata,